pananton/busrpc-spec/busrpc.md

 Field `exception` contains global predefined [`Exception`](#exception) structure and is set if method threw an exception.

-## Endpoint encoding
+## Endpoint components encoding

-In the [Endpoint](#endpoint) section we've already described how call and result endpoints are arranged.
-However, we mentioned there that some components of the endpoint require additional encoding, otherwise 2 problems may arise:
-1. if endpoint component contains characters, which are forbidden by underlying message bus for a topic or have some special meaning for it (like wildcards), then endpoint may be considered invalid or (even worse) may be treated incorrectly by `PUBLISH` or `SUBSCRIBE` operation
-2. if endpoint component is a long sequence of characters, either component itself or endpoint as a whole may violate message bus length restriction

-To solve the first problem, busrpc specification defines an [encoding](#character-encoding) to be applied to the reserved characters when necessary.
+Remember from the [Endpoint](#endpoint) section that endpoint is a character string, which is formatted like `[<result-endpoint-prefix>.]<namespace>.<class>.<method>.<object-id>[.<observable-params>].<eof>`.
+In this section we describe how to convert protocol data to the endpoint components.
+Note, that format of the `<result-endpoint-prefix>` part (meaningful for result endpoints only) is defined by the message bus implementation and is out of scope of this specification.

+Busrpc endpoint is inherently a message bus topic.
+Message bus may impose some limitations on it's topics, which must be respected by the endpoints:
+1. some characters may be prohibited or treated specially
+2. word or topic length may be limited

+The first problem is solved using the busrpc [character encoding](#character-encoding).

 The second problem requires developers to carefully design their APIs and avoid situations, when some endpoints may occasionally exceed the message bus limit.
-This specification proposes a solution, in which fixed-size hash of the endpoint component's data is added to the endpoint instead of the data itself.
+Busrpc specification helps to deal with this problem in the following way: it describes how fixed-size hash of the endpoint component's data can be used in the endpoint instead of the data itself.

 As a hash function busrpc framework uses SHA-224, which is chosen for the following reasons:
 * it is a cryptographic hash function, which means that it is practically impossible to find two distinct inputs that are hashed to the same value